 It is expected that all Year 10 students participate in a week of Work Experience in June to help them clarify their strengths and abilities.
-Students are encouraged to find their own work placement.
-The school provides the required Occupation Health and Safety training and staff generally visit students during their placement to discuss what they have been doing and learning.
+Students must find their own work placement.
+The school provides the required Occupational Health and Safety training and staff generally visit students during their placement to discuss what they have been doing and learning.
 Students at Years 11 & 12 may undertake a week of Work Experience during the first or second term holidays.